-Choosing an auto insurance company can be tricky: the rates each insurer offers can vary widely by driving record, location, and age, and companies offer an array of discounts.
-State Farm and Nationwide are two of the top auto insurance companies, providing competitively priced policies in many states.
+Choosing an auto insurance company can be tricky: rates may vary based on your location, vehicle, and driving record, and companies offer an array of perks.
+State Farm and Nationwide are two the nation's most popular insurers, offering high-quality insurance policies across large portions of the country.

-To make shopping for car insurance easier, we pulled average insurance premiums from Nationwide and State Farm.
-These take into consideration a variety of rating factors, including credit, driving history, and age.
-Examine these figures and find your next car insurance policy today.
+To simplify the shopping process, we've gathered average prices from Nationwide and State Farm.
+These rates take into account various factors, including credit history, driving record, and age.
+Examine these figures and find the right policy for you.

-If you have very poor credit, Nationwide could be the way to go.
-On average, Nationwide offers more affordable rates than State Farm for drivers with credit scores of lower than 580.
-Drivers with exceptional credit — a score of 800-plus — should opt for View typical insurance rates by credit level for Nationwide and State Farm below.
+If you have a low credit score, Nationwide is among the more affordable options.
+On average, Nationwide offers some of the most affordable rates for drivers with credit scores lower than 580.
+Drivers with exceptional credit — scores of 800-plus — should also lean toward Nationwide, which bests State Farm's rates by $18 per month.
+See below typical insurance rates by credit tier for Nationwide and State Farm.

 |Credit level||State Farm avg. annual premium||Nationwide avg. annual premium|